Chinese New Year Celebrations 2025: 15-day Chinese New Year Day-by-Day Celebration

-Chinese people do a lot of traditional activities to celebrate the Chinese New Year.
-The celebration usually lasts 16 days, from New Year's Eve to the 15th day of the New Year – the Lantern Festival.
-In 2024, the celebration starts on Feb.
-9th and ends on Feb.
-24th
+Chinese New Year or Lunar New Year celebration usually lasts 15 days, from New Year's Eve to the 15th day of the Chinese New Year—the Lantern Festival.
+In 2025, the celebration starts on Jan.
+28th and ends on Feb.
+12th.

 Chinese New Year's Day Gregorian Dates Activities